Barça

 BarcelonaThe return to Camp Nou is getting closer every day, but it will still have to wait.
 The City Council has denied the first occupancy permit (LPO) that Barça had requested because it has detected several "deficiencies" in the stadium.
 Thus, the La Liga match against Real Sociedad, which will be moved to Montjuïc, will not yet be played.
 The club maintained that it was "safe" for spectators, quite the opposite of the opinion of the municipal technicians, who have the final say.

 Pressure from Joan Laporta, who assured this morning on RAC1 and Catalunya Ràdio that the stadium "is about to return," has been in vain.
 This Tuesday, the club organized a visit with the media to demonstrate in situ that the doors can reopen and host top-flight matches.
-Indeed, the grandstand, south goal, and sideline areas are sufficiently finished to allow fans to be filled.
+Indeed, the grandstand, south goal, and sideline areas are sufficiently finished to allow fans to imagine them being filled.
 However, there is still work to be done inside.
-Like the locker rooms, for example, which can be used despite having areas that need painting and ceilings that still need plasterboard.
+Like the locker rooms, for example, which can be used despite having areas that need painting and ceilings that need plasterboard.

 Cargando